serval-uni-lu/upNNF/capkc/README.md

 > [!NOTE]
 > To use a different knowledge compiler than the one shipped in this repository, please make sure that the file format is the same and that the new compiler also outputs the unconstrained variables on the d-DNNF edges.
+Moreover, modifications to the `capkc` code will be required.

 # Additional programs

 ## Up

-`capkc` also contains a program called `up` which we used to remove clauses to simple formulae to perform the uniformity tests with `capkc/build/sampler`.
+`capkc` also contains a program called `up` which we used to remove clauses from simple formulae to perform the uniformity tests with `capkc/build/sampler`.

-To remove the last `25` clauses according to the community clause ordering, you may run:
+To remove the last `25` clauses according to the community clause ordering and then compile the resulting upper bound to d-DNNF, you may run:
 ```
 ./capkc/build/up --cnf t.cnf --n 25
 d4 -dDNNF t.cnf.up -out=t.cnf.unnf